3vorp/3vorp/README.md

 <h1>Welcome to my GitHub profile!</h1>

-I'm a pixel artist and programmer with experience in Python, Node.js, TypeScript, Svelte, Jekyll, and more recently Java, Vue.js, and Express.
+I'm an artist and programmer with experience in Python, Node.js, TypeScript, Svelte, Vue.js, and more recently Java, Rust, and C/C++.

-The best way to contact me is via Discord at `@evorp`, but you can also find me at the following links:
+The fastest way to contact me is [through my Discord](https://discord.com/users/360249987927638016), but you can also find me at the following links:

 <a href="https://3vorp.github.io"><img alt="Site" src="https://img.shields.io/badge/Website-4a4a4e?style=for-the-badge&logoColor=white"></a>&nbsp;
 <a href="https://twitter.com/3vorp"><img alt="Twitter" src="https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white"></a>&nbsp;